eeclipse0/ai-crypto/README.md

 And our program generates two result files => "04-22to23-bithumb-feature.csv", "2024-05-01-upbit-feature.csv".
 The first file is feature file using project 1 orderbook data.
 Because we don't have any trade data in project1, this file does not include features using trade data.
 "2024-05-01-upbit-feature.csv" has features that calculated by using given trade data and orderbook data, so there are more features.
 Deleted some large files because they exceed 100MB and I don't want to use git lfs.
 Refer class repository to get "2024-05-01-upbit-BTC-*.csv"s.

+## Project 3 explanation
+From given files, we generated lasso model and PnL calculation.